Group Secret-Key Generation using Algebraic Rings in Wireless Networks: System Model for GSK Generation

 \section{System Model for GSK Generation}

-We consider a wireless network comprising three nodes, denoted by node-$1$, node-$2$ and node-$3$ as shown in Fig. \ref{fig:network_model}.
-In this network model, the channel between any two nodes is assumed to be frequency-flat and remain quasi-static for a block of four channel-uses.
-The wireless channel between node-$j$ and node-$k$, for $j \neq k$ is represented by a complex Gaussian random variable $h_{jk} \sim \mathcal{CN}(0, 1)$.
-We assume that $\{h_{jk}\}$ are statistically independent and exhibit pair-wise reciprocity within the coherence-block, i.e., $h_{jk} = h_{kj}$ for $j \neq k$.
-We also assume that all the nodes witness AWGN distributed as $\mathcal{CN}(0, \sigma^{2})$.
-The three nodes intend to generate a GSK by observing a subset of the channels $\{h_{12}, h_{13}, h_{23}\}$.
-This subset is referred to as the CSR in our model.
-To learn the CSR, the three nodes broadcast pilot symbols turn-by-turn within each coherence-block, using which the receiving nodes learn the corresponding channels.
-Subsequently, one of the nodes, referred to as the facilitator, broadcasts a combination of its observed channels to assist all the nodes in learning the CSR within the coherence-block.
-Consolidating the CSR observed over several coherence-blocks, the three nodes then apply a suitable key generation algorithm to synthesize a GSK.
-We denote the channels based on the coherence-block index $l$ as $\{h_{12}(l), h_{13}(l), h_{23}(l)\}$ for $l = 1, 2, \ldots, L$.
-In the next section, we present one such GSK protocol wherein the three nodes have to witness the CSR $\{h_{12}(l)\}$ for $1 \leq l \leq L$.
-Throughout the paper, we choose the CSR to be $\{h_{12}(l)\}$ as it suffices to study quantization effects at the facilitator.
+As shown in Fig. \ref{fig:network_model}, we consider a three-user wireless network comprising node-$1$, node-$2$ and node-$3$ along with an eavesdropper, denoted by Eve.
+The wireless channel between any two nodes in this network model is assumed to be frequency-flat and remain quasi-static for a block of four channel-uses.
+Specifically, we use a complex Gaussian random variable, denoted by $h_{jk} \sim \mathcal{CN}(0, 1)$, to represent the channel between node-$j$ and node-$k$, for $j \neq k$.
+We assume that all the channels $\{h_{jk}~|~ j \neq k\}$ exhibit pair-wise reciprocity within the coherence-block, i.e., $h_{jk} = h_{kj}$, and moreover, every pair of channels in $\{h_{jk}\}$ are statistically independent.
+We also assume that the AWGN witnessed at all the nodes are distributed as $\mathcal{CN}(0, \sigma^{2})$.

+In this network model, the three nodes are interested in observing a subset of the channels $\{h_{12}, h_{13}, h_{23}\}$ so as to synthesize a GSK.
+Henceforth, throughout the paper, we refer to this subset of channels as the CSR.
+Towards witnessing the chosen CSR, the three nodes follow the conventional approach of broadcasting pilot symbols turn-by-turn within each coherence-block.
+As a result, every node can learn the corresponding channels upon receiving the pilot symbols.
+Since pilot transmission does not help the three nodes to witness the CSR, one of the nodes, referred to as the facilitator, broadcasts a linear combination of its observed channels in order to assist all the nodes to acquire the CSR within the coherence-block.
+Gathering the CSR observed over several coherence-blocks, the three nodes subsequently apply an appropriate key generation algorithm to generate a GSK.
+To highlight the role of each coherence-block, we denote the channels using the coherence-block index $l$ as $\{h_{12}(l), h_{13}(l), h_{23}(l)\}$ for $l = 1, 2, \ldots, L$, where $L$ is the total number of coherence-blocks used to witness the CSR.
+In the following section, we present a GSK protocol wherein the three nodes choose $\{h_{12}(l)\}$ for $1 \leq l \leq L$ as the CSR.
+Since the objective of this work is to study the effects of quantization when generating a GSK, we choose $\{h_{12}(l) ~|~ 1 \leq l \leq L\}$ to be CSR of interest throughout the paper.